You'll need excellent organisation and planning skills, as well as the ability to lead and motivate a team, to work as a passenger transport manager

 Some companies operate more than one type of transport system, for example buses, coaches and trains, which may provide broader career development opportunities.

 Local authorities employ transport managers to work on the planning, implementation and review of transport services.

 Organisations that own facilities such as stations, airports and ports recruit staff to deal with passenger information and support services to improve the travel experience.

 Opportunities also exist with specialist transport consultancies offering a range of transport-related services, and in environmental consultancies that may specialise in transport management and reducing the carbon impact of passenger travel.

 Look for job vacancies at:

 - Careers in Logistics

 - The Chartered Institute of Logistics and Transport (CILT) UK

 - Jobs in Transport

-- Local Government Jobs and local authority websites - for transport manager jobs with local authorities.
+- Local Government Jobs - for transport manager jobs with local authorities.